Why I Switched to Sphagnum Moss for Half of My Tradescantia Collection

 If you’re having trouble with your Tradescantias in traditional soil, or just want to try something new, sphagnum moss could be worth experimenting with!
 It works especially well if you struggle with overwatering or root rot, and many plants seem to love the added aeration and moisture control.

 There are a few things to keep in mind, though.
 The quality of the moss does matter.
 I’ve recently bought cheaper moss, and I regret it.
-Good quality moss should be light in color, have long strands, and contain minimal debris like grass and stems.
+Good quality moss should be light in colour, have long strands, and contain minimal debris like grass and stems.
 Low-quality moss decomposes more quickly, which can cause pH imbalances, and it tends to grow mold and algae more easily.
 While this doesn’t necessarily harm the plant, it looks unpleasant and can attract fungus gnats.

 Let me know if you have any questions or want more tips about using moss—I’m happy to help!